AbelCS/ubuntu-server-bionic-rpi-3-b-plus/README.md

 ### Notes

 - eth0 (wired) is failing to get routable on boot sometimes, if you have problems with this you can run **sudo netplan apply** to get it running.
-You can check with **networkctl**
+You can check with **networkctl**.

 - To get wireless connection working on boot you must edit **/etc/netplan/01-rpi-3-network.yaml** present in *cloudimg-rootfs* partition in your sdcard and add your SSID and PASSWORD.